AppliedLogicSystems/ALSProlog/10-Prolog-I-O.md

 Several simple transformations are applied to the elements of the list:

 i) Unary prolog expressions &lt;F&gt;(A) are allowed on the Options list.
-These are converted to equations FF = A, where FF is the uppercase version of <F>.
+These are converted to equations FF = A, where FF is the uppercase version of &lt;F&gt;.

 ii) Equations E = A are converted to EE = A where EE is the uppercase version of E.